A simple method to find all solutions to the functional equation of the smoothing transform: Introduction

-The aim of this article is to introduce a new and simple method that allows the characterization of all fixed points of the smoothing transform.
-But rather than doing so under most general conditions as in \cite{AlsBigMei:12}, we impose some extra integrability conditions in addition to \eqref{eq:derivative at alpha} so as to simplify and streamline the presentation of this method.
+The aim of this article is to introduce a new and simple method that provides the characterization of all fixed points of the smoothing transform within the framework just given and some extra integrability conditions.
+Not working under most general conditions as in \cite{AlsBigMei:12} allows us to simplify and streamline the presentation of our method while, on the other hand, still being able to treat the so-called boundary case (see \eqref{eqn:boundaryCase}) under close to optimal conditions and to thus improve related earlier results in \cite{BigKyp:05,AlsBigMei:12}.

 If $f$ is the Laplace transform of a probability law $\nu$ on $\IRge$, then it solves Eq.~\eqref{eq:functional FPE} iff $\nu$ is a distributional fixed point of the (homogeneous) smoothing transform $\bbS$ which maps $\nu$ to the law of the random variable $\sum_{j\ge 1}T_{j}X_{j}$, where $X,X_{1},X_{2},\ldots$ denote i.i.d.~random variables with common law $\nu$ and independent of $T$.
 Hence, Eq.~\eqref{eq:functional FPE} corresponds to $\bbS(\nu)=\nu$ or, equivalently,